-Each week we receive hundreds of emails and calls from people unable to get employment because of an old criminal record.
+Each week we receive hundreds of emails and calls from people struggling with job hunting with a criminal record.
 Often people are not aware that they can get a pardon and once a pardon is granted the employer will not see anything.

 The following is a great article in Monster.com written by Mark Swartz about how to job hunt with a criminal record: